Skip to main content

 Meseta

-The interior of Spain (see Valladolid, León, Pamplona, Madrid, Salamanca, Zaragoza), is largely occupied by a plateau, called Meseta, which has an average altitude of 700/800 meters (2,300/2,600 feet) and has colder winters.
+The interior of Spain (see Valladolid, León, Pamplona, Madrid, Salamanca, Zaragoza), is largely occupied by a plateau, called meseta, which has an average altitude of 700/800 meters (2,300/2,600 feet) and has colder winters.

 In Madrid, the capital, located at the center of the plateau, 650 meters (2,100 ft) above sea level, in January the temperatures hover around 2 °C (36 °F) at night and around 11 °C (52 °F) during the day, but sometimes, during cold spells, it can freeze and snow.

-In the plateau, the summer days are often scorching, with highs well above 30 °C (86 °F), but thanks to the altitude, nights are pretty cool, and on the other hand, moisture is low, so the heat is more bearable.
+On the plateau, the summer days are often scorching, with highs well above 30 °C (86 °F), but thanks to the altitude, nights are pretty cool, and on the other hand, moisture is low, so the heat is more bearable.
 In Madrid, the temperature easily reaches 35/36 °C (95/97 °F), and sometimes as high as 40 °C (104 °F).

-In the plateau, precipitation is not abundant (though it is quite frequent in winter) because the bulk of the moisture coming from the ocean falls as rain on the Atlantic slopes.
+On the plateau, precipitation is not abundant (though it is quite frequent in winter) because the bulk of the moisture coming from the ocean falls as rain on the Atlantic slopes.
 In Madrid, precipitation amounts to 455 mm (18 in) per year.

 Andalusian plain